 Researching online for kitchen companies, Pearl says Jag Kitchens was the first that came up in the search.
 “They had a comprehensive website so I thought I’d check them out in person.”

-Visiting Jag Kitchens in Botany’s Danske Mobler Home Centre, Pearl met with designer Angela Purdy and was instantly blown away.
-“She was so professional and easy to talk to.
-She showed me a visual straight away based on my measurements and it looked great,” says Pearl.
+Visiting Jag Kitchens in Botany’s Danske Mobler Home Centre, Pearl met with one of Jag Kitchens’ design consultants and was instantly blown away.
+“They are so professional and easy to talk to, and showed me a visual straight away based on my measurements and it looked great,” says Pearl.

-Angela says Pearl had definite ideas of what she wanted but some practical tweaking was needed.
-“Some of the features would have looked odd so I came up with some alternatives that Pearl was happy with.”
+Pearl had definite ideas of what she wanted but some practical tweaking was needed, so Jag came up with some alternatives that Pearl was happy with.

 “And it couldn’t have turned out any better,” says Pearl.
-“Angela did a fantastic job.
-She’s been a real pleasure to work with.
+“Jag Kitchens did a fantastic job.
+They’ve been a real pleasure to work with.
 Nothing was a problem and there was no stress on my part.”

 This reflects on the kitchen too – serene yet effortlessly stunning, it has truly encapsulated the style and grace of a modern minimalist kitchen with all the trimmings.